iamveso/SMS/smsproject_thoughts.md

 #Department

-1. Api to add new departments (should be same as courses)
+1. Api to add new departments (should be same as courses) => done
-2. Get a list of all departments
+2. Get a list of all departments => done

 #Program
 1. Api to add new programs under departments (department_id is required)